-- 1. Locate the URIMAP definition for the URL that you want to redirect. - 2.
-Use the LOCATION attribute of the URIMAP definition to specify a URL of up to 255 characters, to which matching HTTP requests are redirected.
-This must be a complete URL, including scheme, host and path components.
+- 1. Use the LOCATION attribute of the URIMAP resource to specify a URL of up to 255 characters, to which matching HTTP requests are redirected.
+The specification must be complete, including scheme, host, and path components.
 Include all the delimiters.
-CICS checks that the URL is complete and correctly delimited, but CICS does not check that the destination is valid. - a.
-Optional: You can use a fragment identifier (preceded by a # character) in the LOCATION attribute, to point a Web browser to a reference or function within the item identified by the URL.
-For example, a fragment identifier can be the ID of a subsection within a document.
-Consult the technical specification for the type of content that you are providing (for example, HTML) to see whether and how fragment identifiers can be used. - 3.
-Use the REDIRECTTYPE attribute of the URIMAP definition to specify temporary or permanent redirection.
+CICS checks that the URL is complete and correctly delimited, but CICS does not check that the destination is valid. - Optionally, you can use a fragment identifier (preceded by a # character) in the LOCATION attribute, to point a web browser to a reference or function in the item identified by the URL.
+For example, a fragment identifier can be the ID of a subsection in a document.
+Consult the technical specification for the type of content that you are providing (for example, HTML) to see whether and how fragment identifiers can be used. - 2.
+Use the REDIRECTTYPE attribute of the URIMAP resource to specify temporary or permanent redirection.
 When requests are redirected on a temporary basis, the HTTP status code used for the response is 302 (Found).
 When requests are redirected permanently, the HTTP status code used for the response is 301 (Moved Permanently).
-CICS composes the redirection response, and it cannot be customized. - 4.
-Install the changed URIMAP definition.
+CICS composes the redirection response, and it cannot be customized.
 When REDIRECTTYPE(TEMPORARY) or REDIRECTTYPE(PERMANENT) is specified, the LOCATION attribute of the URIMAP definition overrides any other attributes in the URIMAP definition, and redirects the HTTP requests.
-You can use the SET URIMAP LOCATION command to change the LOCATION attribute after the URIMAP definition is installed. - 5.
-If and when the resource becomes available again, use the command SET URIMAP REDIRECTTYPE(NONE) to switch off redirection, and re-install the changed definition.
-The URL specified in the LOCATION attribute is retained, but is not used unless you reactivate redirection.